Indian cuckooshrike: Description

 Adult males have a broad and well-marked eye stripe which is pale in females.
 The throat and breast are grey in males and the abdomen and flanks are finely barred.
 Females have the throat and breast also with barring which extends further down and lacks the prominent whitish vent of the male.
 They are mostly insectivorous but also feed on figs and forest fruits and usually fly in small groups with a bounding flight just above the forest canopy.
 The Indian population has a loud call klu-eep and the birds have a characteristic habit of flicking their closed wings one after the other upon landing on a perch.
 The same wing movements are also used during courtship.

-Taxonomy and systematics

-Several subspecies are recognized but there is considerable confusion and the taxonomy of the group is not fully resolved.
-The IOC classification considers the following subspecies within the species macei: